 Unplug, wipe, vacuum, repeat.

-There are many benefits with a clean air purifier besides providing cleaner air and improved filter usage lifespan.
+There are many benefits with a clean air purifier besides providing cleaner air, reduce operational hours, and improved filter usage lifespan.
 However, many people will forget or too lazy to maintain the air purifier because it is a chore.
 To ease you with that, here is the general guideline of how to clean your air purifier quickly and efficiently.

 We also highly suggest you go through the owner’s manual at least once to see what can and can’t be cleaned.
 You might even find some interesting facts about your air purifier.